-We obtained a considerable speed up in the construction of liquid schedules by carrying out the following optimizations.
+We obtained a considerable speed up in the construction of liquid schedules by carrying out the following optimizations, which do not affect the solution space.

-Full teams are enumerated by partitioning the solution space using inclusion and exclusion constraints.
-The blank optimization identifies empty partitions, which do not need to be further evaluated.
-The idle optimization identifies partitions containing no full teams, which do not need to be further evaluated.
-The skeleton optimization speeds up the retrieval of full teams, first by considering only the transfers necessary to keep all bottleneck links busy and then by adding up non-congesting transfers.
+- Full teams are enumerated by partitioning the solution space using inclusion and exclusion constraints. - 1.1.
+The blank optimization identifies empty partitions, which do not need to be further evaluated. - 1.2.
+The idle optimization identifies partitions containing no full teams, which do not need to be further evaluated. - 1.3.
+The skeleton optimization speeds up the retrieval of full teams, first by considering only the transfers necessary to keep all bottleneck links busy and then by adding up noncongesting transfers. - We construct liquid schedules by partitioning the traffic into teams. - 2.1.
+The construction of the liquid schedule is accelerated by limiting at each time frame the choice to teams, which use also the newly

-We construct liquid schedules by partitioning the traffic into teams.
-The construction of the liquid schedule is accelerated by limiting at each time frame the choice to teams, which use also the newly emerging bottleneck links, i.e. teams of the reduced traffic.
-Choosing only full teams of the reduced traffic further speeds up the construction of the liquid schedule.
+- emerging bottleneck links, i.e. teams of the reduced traffic. - 2.2.
+Choosing only full teams of the reduced traffic further speeds up the construction of the liquid schedule